DToxS/KPMP-Contr-Apps/README.md

 ```bash
 python3 "python-file.py"
 ```

+Note: please refer to the README file of the selected set of programs for their usage details.

 When the program is finished, one can use the following commands to quit the container and the container will be stopped automatically: